consumerio/api.consumernotebook.com/api/v1/products.rst

 format (optional)
     * json (default)
     * jsonp
-    * xml

-page (optional)
+offset (optional)
     Specifies the page of results to retrieve.
-Defaults to 1.
+Defaults to 0.

 username (optional)
     This lists all the products that a person has listed, or compared, or attempted to add to Consumer Notebook.